lindem/FirstContract/README.md

-As soon as a contract is violated, either by a contract function receiving the wrong arguments or returning the wrong values, the contract will make your program blow up then and there.
+As soon as a contract is violated, either by a contract function receiving the wrong arguments or returning the wrong values, the contract will make your program blow up then and there by throwing a "contract violation".
 As such, the code between entry and exit of the function is guaranteed to be able to make certain assumptions.
+If something unexpected happens, it happened *in* the function which failed to fulfill its contract.

 After development, if all contracts are usually satisfied, you can either still leave them in, or remove them (but then you need to handle violations